The UTCS Account Creation application is here - log in with your UT EID, and follow the instructions.

 VNC is also available, although we generally discourage its use when X forwarding is an option.

 There are a number of options available for your use.
-Some of the choices are: Fvwm, GNOME, KDE, TWM, and Xfce.
-You can set your windows manager by changing the drop box next to Sessions on the login screen that asks for your password.
+Some of the choices are: Fvwm, GNOME, KDE, LXDE, Openbox, Window Maker, and Xfce.
+You can set your window manager by clicking on the foot drop box on the login screen.

-If you have logged into our UNIX machines before they were all updated to Lucid, you will need to remove your old config files for the windows manager you are using.
-You can use Ctrl+Alt+F1 (Ctrl+Alt+F7 or F8 will get you back to the graphical login screen) to get to a virtual console and the dotfiles/directories in question are:
+If you have logged into our UNIX machines before they were all updated to Trusty, you may need to remove your old config files for the windows manager you are using.
+You can use Ctrl+Alt+F1 (Ctrl+Alt+F7 or F8) will get you back to the graphical login screen) to get to a virtual console and the dotfiles/directories in question are:

 If you are using gnome as your windows manager and you try to use MATLAB, you may run into this issue.
 To fix the problem, go to System Menu -> Preferences -> Appearance, then select the 'Visual Effects' tab.
 Set the effects to 'None' and close the window.
 MATLAB should behave normally once this is done.